billahdotdev/BillahDotDev/README.md

 Web development, Graphic design, Business etc.

 The slots for May and June are fully booked.
 Availability for July will be announced in June on my Twitter account.
-Alternatively, you can fill out the [Google Form](https://docs.google.com/forms/d/e/YOUR_FORM_ID/viewform) to get notified.
+Alternatively, you can Fill out the [Google Form](https://docs.google.com/forms/d/e/YOUR_FORM_ID/viewform) to get notified.

 <p>Fill out the <a href="https://docs.google.com/forms/d/e/YOUR_FORM_ID/viewform">Google Form</a> to get notified.</p>